-The Nonlinear Input Model (NIM) is a probabilistic model for describing nonlinear computation in sensory neurons.
-In this model, the predicted firing rate is given as a sum over nonlinear inputs followed by a 'spiking nonlinearity' function (equivalent to an LNLN cascade):
+A statistical model for describing nonlinear computation in sensory neurons.
+It is in form of an LNLN (linear-nonlinear x2) cascade, with its predicted firing rate given as a sum over nonlinear inputs followed by a spiking nonlinearity.

 The Rectified Latent Variable Model (RLVM) is a probabilistic model for describing the activity of a large population of neurons based on a much smaller set of inputs (i.e., latent variables).
-Key elements of the model that distinguish it from other approaches are the constraint that the latent variables be non-negative (e.g., like neural activity), and a lack of other constraints (i.e., need not be uncorrelated, independent, Gaussian-distributed, etc.):
+Key elements of the model that distinguish it from other approaches are the constraint that the latent variables be non-negative (e.g., like neural activity), and a lack of other constraints (i.e., need not be uncorrelated, independent, Gaussian-distributed, etc.)

 An algorithm that uses probabilistic models (see NIM) of the stimulus processing of visual cortical neurons to infer an animal's eye position from the spiking activity of a recorded neural population.